South Africa in July: Weather, Crowds and What to Do

 July is the coldest and potentially the wettest month in Cape Town.
 Temperatures range from 9–16°C, cold fronts arrive regularly from the southwest, and the mountain is frequently shrouded in cloud.
 Table Mountain cable car runs when conditions allow, which can mean closures of several consecutive days.

 What works well in Cape Town in July: the V&A Waterfront, Cape Town’s restaurant scene, the South African Museum and surrounding Company’s Garden, the Zeitz MOCAA contemporary art museum in the Silo District.
 These are all indoor-friendly activities that make cold days worthwhile.
+Accommodation is at its cheapest — expect 30–40% lower rates than the December–February peak.

 For outdoor Cape Peninsula exploring (Cape Point, Boulders Beach), pick clear days — they exist even in July, and when the Cape is clear in winter, it’s spectacularly clear.